Fox's Book of Martyrs

 Being

-archbishop, who, however, at length, obtained a bull from the pope, giving him
+the archbishop, who, however, at length, obtained a bull from the pope, giving

-commission to prevent the publishing of Wickliffe's doctrines in his province.
+him commission to prevent the publishing of Wickliffe's doctrines in his

-By virtue of this bull, the archbishop condemned the writings of Wickliffe: he
+province.
+By virtue of this bull, the archbishop condemned the writings of

-also proceeded against four doctors, who had not delivered up the copies of
+Wickliffe: he also proceeded against four doctors, who had not delivered up the

-that divine, and prohibited them, notwithstanding their privileges, to preach
+copies of that divine, and prohibited them, notwithstanding their privileges,

 The

-heresy, but permit them to preach the Gospel with freedom in their places of
+the accusation of heresy, but permit them to preach the Gospel with freedom in

 Three